 Research into neurological disease is often a slow burner, filled with false hope and practical struggles due to the inaccessibility of the brain.
-But, with a recent increase in awareness of mental health, we’ve seen a surge in exploration into some of the most common psychological disorders, yielding some fascinating findings.
+But, with a recent increase in awareness of mental health, we’ve seen a surge in exploration into some of the most common psychological disorders, as well as other brain conditions, yielding some fascinating findings.

 Schizophrenia is a disease of the developing brain whereby a number of factors prevent the proper growth of myelin.